onnx/onnx/docs/Operators.md

 <dt><tt>kernel_shape</tt> : list of ints</dt>
 <dd>The shape of the convolution kernel.
 If not present, should be inferred from input W.</dd>
 <dt><tt>output_padding</tt> : list of ints</dt>
-<dd>Additinal elements added to the side with higher coordinate indexes in the output.
-Each element in "output_padding" cannot be larger than the stride along the associated axis.
+<dd>Additional elements added to the side with higher coordinate indices in the output.
+Each padding value in "output_padding" must be less than the corresponding stride/dilation dimension.
 By default, this attribute is a zero vector.
 Note that this attribute doesn't directly affect the computed output values.
-It only controls the selection of the computed values.
+It only controls the selection of the computed values, so changing this attribute only adds or removes output elements.
+If "output_shape" is explicitly provided, "output_padding" does not contribute additional size to "output_shape" but participates in the computation of the needed padding amount.
 This is also called adjs or adjustment in some frameworks.</dd>
 <dt><tt>output_shape</tt> : list of ints</dt>
 <dd>The shape of the output can be explicitly set which will cause pads values to be auto generated.
 If output_shape is specified pads values are ignored.
 See doc for details for equations to generate pads</dd>
 <dt><tt>pads</tt> : list of ints</dt>